NeuroTech-Leuven/BrainBrowsR/docs/data_processing/CCA.md

 \rho_f = \sum_{l = 1}^{4} sign(r_{f,l}) \cdot r_{f,l}^2
 $$

-Where the $sign()$ is used to retain discrimitive information from negative correlation coefficients between the test trial $X$ and individual template $\bar{X}$.
+here the $sign()$ is used to retain discrimitive information from negative correlation coefficients between the test trial $X$ and individual template $\bar{X}$.
 The individual template that maximizes the weigth correlation value is selected as the reference signal corresponding to the target.
 [Nakanishi et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4610694/)

 ## Implementation